20lives/dmote/doc/options-main.md

 #### Section `position`

-The block is positioned in relation to a key mount.
+The block is positioned in relation to a named feature.

 ##### Parameter `anchor`

-A named key where the block will attach.
-The vertical component of its position will be ignored.
+The name of a feature where the block will attach.

 ##### Parameter `offset`

-An offset in mm from the middle of the north wall of the selected key, at ground level, to the middle of the base of the back plate block.
+An offset in mm from the named feature to the middle of the base of the
+    back plate block.

 ### Section `bottom-plate`